- Leroy Sorenson Merrifield Research Professor of Law

 Before coming to GW Law, Professor Bignami was Professor of Law at Duke Law School, where she taught from 2000 to 2008, and where she also served as the Director of the Duke University Center for European Studies.
 In 2006, she was a Visiting Professor and John Harvey Gregory Lecturer on World Organization at Harvard Law School.
 Professor Bignami has also taught at the European University Institute of Florence, the University of Rome "La Sapienza," and the Libera Università Internazionale degli Studi Sociali in Rome.

 After graduating from Yale Law School, she clerked for Judge Stephen F. Williams, U.S. Court of Appeals, DC Circuit, and she then served as a stagiaire for Advocate General Philippe Léger of the European Court of Justice in Luxembourg.

 Professor Bignami is a member of the Executive Committee of the American Society of Comparative Law and the Advisory Board of the Electronic Privacy Information Center.

-BA, Harvard University; MSc, University of Oxford; JD, Yale University
+AB, Harvard University; MSc, University of Oxford; JD, Yale University